-Using Customer Journey Mapping to improve service
+Using Customer Journey Mapping to improve customer service

 From the editor: Lets set the scene.
 In 2016 Gartner released some research that predicted that by 2020 89% of companies expect to compete mostly on the basis of customer experience.